edthedev/edthedev.github.io/2021_meetup_schedule.md

 Ansible Illinois Meetup meets online currently.
 All attendees interested in topics around Enterprise (or hobby!)
 Automation and Infrastructure as Code are welcome!

 Future dates subject to change.
-Meetings are from 2 - 4 pm Central US time.
+Meetings are on the third Thursday of each month, from 2 - 4 pm Central US time.

-# Third Thursdays at 2 pm ...
 ## Thursday, June 17, 2021 (2 pm central)
 [Join the RSVP List](https://forms.gle/xdcasEHsouwLJuNJA)
 Topic: [Ansible Workshop](https://ansible.github.io/workshops/exercises/ansible_rhel/) Intro Series